kerimeredith/enterprise-docs/content/docs/overview/runtime_compliance/_index.md

 }
 ```

 Two fields are required for the creation of runtime compliance checks.
 The `type` field references the type of scan that generates the report.
 As of right now, the only supported option is `oscap`, which stands for OpenSCAP, but this is expected to grow with future releases.
-The other required field is `image_digest`, which represent the image used by the container that the runtime compliance check was run against.
+The other required field is `image_digest`, which represents the image used by the container that the runtime compliance check was run against.

 While not required, the `status` attribute is used to designate whether the given compliance check has passed or failed.
 There are several additional metadata fields provided to further contextualize the runtime check, such as the `pod` and `namespace` that the check was run against.